samdow/ToDoLists/README.md

 Chemistry:
     Lab due Tues
 ```
+Users could use the keywords due or by.
 The unindented words followed by colons are categories and the indented lines are tasks.
 This example will produce:
 ```
 PSet for Physics due Monday